MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/sconfig-on-ws2022.md

 The current computer name is displayed on the main screen of *SConfig*.
 You can change the computer name by accessing the **Computer Name** settings page from the main menu and following the instructions.

-To change the computer name, perform the following steps.
+To change the computer name, follow these steps.

 1. From the main menu, type `2` and press `Enter` to enter the computer name menu.
 1. At the prompt, provide the new computer name and press `Enter`.